babylonlabs-io/rollup-bsn-contracts/docs/contract-managment.md

 ### 6.1.
 Modifying the Contract Administrator

 Transferring contract admin rights to a new Babylon Genesis address is typically used when rotating keys, migrating ownership to another entity, or responding to a security incident.
 Only the current admin can perform this operation.

 See [Updating Configuration](#422-updating-configuration) for the message format.

 ### 6.2.
 Modifying the Finality Providers Allow-List

-The allowlist controls which Finality Providers (FPs) are authorized to submit signatures and public randomness.
+The allow-list controls which Finality Providers (FPs) are authorized to submit signatures and public randomness.
-Use the add/remove allowlist messages to onboard new FPs, rotate keys, or revoke access from inactive or misbehaving providers.
+Use the add/remove allow-list messages to onboard new FPs, rotate keys, or revoke access from inactive or misbehaving providers.
 All changes are on-chain and transparent.

 See [Updating Configuration](#422-updating-configuration) for the message formats.

 ### 6.3.
 Data Pruning

 Data pruning removes all finality signatures and public randomness for rollup blocks with height less than or equal to a specified value.
 This is useful for reducing on-chain storage as the chain grows.
 Optional fields control pruning batch size to avoid gas exhaustion.

 ```shell
 MSG={